 LATEST NEWS - Updated 1st January 2017

 THE IVY BUSH is being sold.
-We believe a buyer has been found and it will remain as a pub.
 The club will carry on as usual until further notice.
 We hope to be able to stay.

 Huw Pudner will step down from his role as booking secretary in January 2017.
-He will book guests until Summer 2017.
+He has booked guests until Summer 2017.
 It is hoped that someone will take over soon to book guests for Autumn and into the future.
 IS THAT PERSON YOU?
 Please contact Huw 01792 425231 email@example.com